zilliztech/GPTCache/README.md

 ## 🤔 Why would GPT Cache be helpful?

 A good analogy for GptCache is to think of it as a more semantic version of Redis.
 In GptCache, hits are not limited to exact matches, but rather also include prompts and context similar to previous queries.
-We believe that the traditional cache design still works for AIGC applications for the following reasons:
+We believe that the traditional cache design still works for AIGC applications due to the following reasons:

 - Locality is present everywhere.
 Like traditional application systems, AIGC applications also face similar hot topics.
 For instance, ChatGPT itself may be a popular topic among programmers.
 - For purpose-built SaaS services, users tend to ask questions within a specific domain, with both temporal and spatial locality.